HollerLondon/sfImagePoolPlugin/README.md

 #### Ensure images are associated, extend sfImagePoolableBaseForm

 The plugin handles all image association when saving a form that has the sfImageChooserWidget widget embedded.
-To setup simply alter your BaseFormDoctrine class:
+To setup, alter your BaseFormDoctrine class to extend from sfImagePoolableBaseForm:

     abstract class BaseFormDoctrine extends sfImagePoolableBaseForm
     {